 Children who are present in the United States on a nonimmigrant visa and who are attending a private, accredited English language learner program in preparation for attending a private high school or college.

-ChildrenStudents excluded from attendance as provided by law.;
+Children excluded from attendance as provided by law.

 Children who are eligible military children are exempt up to 10 days after the date of military transfer or pending transfer indicated in the official military order.

-An exemption may be granted to the parent or guardian of any childstudent 16 or 17 years of age who is lawfully employed full -time, or who is lawfully employed part -time and enrolled in school, a community college or an alternative education program as defined in ORS 336.615.
+An exemption may be granted to the parent or guardian of any child 16 or 17 years of age who is lawfully employed full -time, or who is lawfully employed part -time and enrolled in school, a community college or an alternative education program as defined in ORS 336.615.

 An exemption may be granted to any child who is an emancipated minor or who has initiated the procedure for emancipation under ORS 419B.550 - 419B.558.